LacombeJ/xi-docs-site/Getting-Started.md

 - Add XI Document component to each UI Document gameobject

 {: .note }
-> You can create your own pixel panel as long as you set the following:
+> You can create your own panel asset and set the following:
   - Scale Mode = Constant Pixel Size
   - Theme Style Sheet = UnityDefaultRuntimeTheme